How does monetary policy affect income inequality in Japan? Evidence from grouped data: The model

 where $\vu = (u_{1}, u_{2}, \ldots,u_{k} )^{\prime}$, $u_{i} = \Phi^{-1}(p_{i})$, $\Phi^{-1}(\cdot)$ is the inverse distribution function, $\vzero_{k} = (\underbrace{0, 0, \ldots, 0}_{k})^{\prime}$ and the $ij$th element of $\mW$ is defined as

 where $\phi(\cdot)$ is the PDF of the standard normal distribution.
-The proof of these asymptotic properties is provided in \citet{Nishino2011} using a static model.
-Drawing on these properties \citet{Nishino2012} extended the static model to the time series framework, modeling the volatility of the distribution as a stochastic process. \citet{Nishino2015} show that the income inequality in Japan is indeed persistent and can be modeled using a stochastic volatility framework.
+The proof of these asymptotic properties is provided in \citet{Nishino2011}.
+The assumption of a constant variance of the income distribution is relaxed in \citet{Nishino2012}. \citet{Nishino2015} show that the income inequality in Japan is indeed persistent and can be modeled using a stochastic volatility model.
+Here, we follow \citet{Nishino2015} and allow the variances of the income distribution to drift over time.

 Let $\vx_{t} = (x_{1,t}, x_{2, t}, \ldots, x_{k, t})^{\prime}$ and $\vy_{t} = (y_{1, t}, y_{2, t}, \ldots, y_{m, t})^{\prime}$ be the income data and macroeconomic variables of the $t$th period ($t = 1, 2, \ldots, T$), respectively.
 Then, we propose the following joint model: